jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/02-Population-Points.md

     ```

 2. Next, we will need a container to display information about our map and data sources.
 Add a new DIV container to your DOM by adding this code below the _map_ DIV.
-It is `HTML` so, don't add in between the `script`tags.
+It is `HTML` so, don't add it inbetween the `script` tags.
 That's for JavaScript.

     ```html
       <div class="descriptionPanel" id="descriptionPanel" style="height: 250px;">